martinber/noaa-apt/docs/guide.md

 - The satellite sends a FM signal, something like FM broadcast radio transmissions.
 Instead of music it sends images, but it works exactly the same.
-You can imagine that if your car stereo could tune to 137.1MHz you should hear the satellite transmissions.
+You can imagine that if your car stereo could tune to 137.1MHz you should hear the satellite transmissions without the need of a special antenna.
 That's also why you can save the recordings as .wav files and decode those .wav files with this program, because it's just a sound that encodes an image.

+- Image quality depends mostly on the signal quality.
+This is why it is recommended to do a antenna designed specially for these satellites.

 - If you want to know more visit [How it works](./how-it-works.html).